oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

         InstancePrincipalsAuthenticationDetailsProvider provider = InstancePrincipalsAuthenticationDetailsProvider.builder().build();
         MediaServicesClient mediaClient =  new MediaServicesClient(provider);
         // User Principal
         // Read config from the profile DEFAULT in the file "~/.oci/config".
-You can switch to different profile.
+You can switch to a different profile.
         // AuthenticationDetailsProvider authenticationDetailsProvider = new ConfigFileAuthenticationDetailsProvider(PROFILE_DEFAULT);
         // MediaServicesClient mediaClient = MediaServicesClient.builder().build(authenticationDetailsProvider);
         MediaflowDemoApp.printString("Media Client Instantiated");